Promise-lytics/Customer-Segmentation/README.md

 # Customer-Segmentation

-This will enable businesses to gain insights into their customer base, identify different customer segments, and make data-driven decisions to improve marketing strategies and customer experience.
+This enable businesses to gain insights into their customer base, identify different customer segments, and make data-driven decisions to improve marketing strategies and customer experience.